 - sneezing and runny nose

-Not everyone will have a reaction to a bed bug bite so you may not be aware that you have them.
-Bed bug bites tend to occur on areas which are exposed while you sleep such as ankles, wrists and neck.
+Not everyone will have a reaction to a bed bug bite, so you may not be aware that you have them.
+Bed bug bites tend to occur on areas which are exposed while you sleep, such as ankles, wrists, and neck.
 Bites tend to be red and normally occur in clusters or lines.
-They can be painful and itchy and sometimes do not surface until up to two weeks after you have been bitten.
-Minor bites can be treated with antihistamines but see your GP is you are worried or in pain.
+They can be painful and itchy, and sometimes do not surface until up to two weeks after you have been bitten.
+Minor bites can be treated with antihistamines, but see your GP if you are worried or in pain.

 Dust mites are, of course, associated with dust, so cleaning duvets and vacuuming regularly can help minimise dust mites.
-Bed bugs however, are mostly associated with areas of high footfall, such as hotels and hostels, and are not more likely to occur in a ‘dirty’ home.
-We explain how to check for bed bugs here.
-Duvet covers, mattress covers and pillow covers are the best way to protect yourself from dust mites and bed bugs, as they create a physical barrier between the organism and you skin and help prevent them spreading.
+Bed bugs, however, are mostly associated with areas of high footfall, such as hotels and hostels, and are not more likely to occur in a ‘dirty’ home.
+We explain how to check beds for bed bugs here.
+Duvet covers, mattress covers, and pillow covers are the best way to protect yourself from dust mites and bed bugs, as they create a physical barrier between the organism and your skin, and help prevent them spreading.
 You can find products that eliminate and prevent the spread of bed bugs here.
-For more information and advice about bed bugs and other sleep issues, visit the SlumberSlumber sleep clinic.